bids-standard/bids-specification/src/04-modality-specific-files/08-genetic-descriptor.md

 ## dataset_description.json

-In order to link a genetic database entry, the key `GeneticDataBase` MUST be present and the value is an object with the following fields:
+In order to link a genetic database entry, the key `Genetics` MUST be present and the value is an object with the following fields:

 | Field name           | Definition                                                                     |